LLukas22/llm-rs-python/README.md

 model.generate("The meaning of life is",callback=callback)
 ```
 ## 🦜️🔗 LangChain Usage
-To use `llm-rs-python` via langchain additional dependencies are required.
-These can be installed via `pip install llm-rs[langchain]`.
-Then the `RustformersLLM` model is accessible via the `llm_rs.langchain` module.
-This model implements generation and embedding capabilities.
+Utilizing `llm-rs-python` through langchain requires additional dependencies.
+You can install these using `pip install llm-rs[langchain]`.
+Once installed, you gain access to the `RustformersLLM` model through the `llm_rs.langchain` module.
+This particular model offers features for text generation and embeddings.

-The example bellow shows a simple LLMchain with MPT-Instruct.
+Consider the example below, demonstrating a straightforward LLMchain implementation with MPT-Instruct:

 ```python
 from llm_rs.langchain import RustformersLLM